The conclave's black and white smoke indicates if there's a new pope. Here's why the tradition exists.

 What black and white smoke means

-Black smoke means the world's 1.4 billion Catholics don't yet have a new pope; white smoke means they have a new leader of the church.
+After the cardinals' votes are counted, the paper ballots are burned in a stove in the Sistine Chapel.
+Black smoke emerging from the chimney means the world's 1.4 billion Catholics don't yet have a new pope.
+White smoke means the cardinals have chosen a new leader of the church.

 Why the Vatican uses smoke to announce a pope